ohorban/xai-compas/README.md

 ![LIME1](img/Lime1.png)

 ### Shapley Values
-Shapley Values originate from cooperative game theory and have been adapted to explain the output of machine learning models.
+[Shapley Values](https://www.scirp.org/(S(351jmbntvnsjt1aadkozje))/reference/referencespapers.aspx?referenceid=2126587) originate from [cooperative game theory](https://en.wikipedia.org/wiki/Cooperative_game_theory) and have been adapted to explain the output of machine learning models.
 They provide a unified measure of feature importance by fairly distributing the "contribution" of each feature to a prediction.

 Shapley Values explain how much each feature in your dataset contributes to a particular prediction.
 Think of a prediction as a game where each feature is a player, and the Shapley Value is the fair payout for each player, considering all possible combinations they can play in.